rolandsolace/solace-azure-quickstart/README.md

 ![alt text](images/deployment.png "deployment progress")

+In addition to the above resources, the deployment creates an Azure Load Balancer that gives you management and data access to the currently AD-Active VMR.

+Microsoft OMS (Operations Management Suite) Agents are also installed on each VMR to collect and send logs to a new or existing Azure Log Analytics workspace that aggregates logs and diagnostics of each virtual machine in the deployment.

 # Gaining admin access to the VMR

 For persons used to working with Solace message router console access, this is still available with the Azure instance.
 The [connect] button to the upper left displays this information: Use the "Admin Username" and "Admin Password" provided.